tsurubaso/Fromlocaltest/projet1/README2.txt

-The Materials in the Blend file comme from here:
+The Materials in the Blend file comes from here:

 https://www.blendswap.com/blend/5733